 If you’re spending $3 — if not more — for a piece of paper someone will look at once, you’re overpaying.

 Unless you know Aunt Bertha is going to treasure that birthday greeting forever, go to the dollar store for a 67% savings on the same sentiment.
 Or tap into your childhood creativity and make one for as little as a few cents: Just paste a photo or illustration cut from a magazine on a blank card, write your message inside and slip it into an envelope.

 Do you really need a purebred dog that costs $500?

 If you aren’t planning to show your animal and simply need a loyal pet, there are probably plenty of dogs, cats, birds, guinea pigs and rabbits at your local Humane Society chapter or animal shelter.
-And you might be surprised at the number of purebreds you can find there.
+And you might be surprised at the number of purebreds you can find there, too.

-Plus, some shelters offer periodic adoption events in which fees are slashed.
-Others might waive fees if you’re willing to adopt an older pet.
+Plus, some shelters offer periodic adoption events during which fees are slashed.